What I do?

 Having a background as journalist and editor myself these publications have giving me great insights to the editorial dimension of publishing, the workflows, and the entire process from an editorial idea to a readers’ actual understanding of it.

-And working with the user experience and design have given me great insights into the areas of shared value between print and digital media, and the areas where two definitely part and call for different approaches.
+Working with the user experience and design have given me great insights into the areas of shared value between print and digital media, and the areas where the two definitively part and call for different approaches.

-To me, editorial architecture and design is about optimising for a great reading experience, not for page views or other short term monetisations models, tailored to hijack attention and disturb the reader from what actually matters.
-It’s about taking the user seriously and try to use the digital tools and technology to give the reader something at least as good as the classic experience of well-crafted print.
+Editorial architecture – combining editorial design and information architecture – is about optimising for a great reading experience.
+Not page views or other short term monetisations models, tailored to hijack attention and disturb the reader from what actually matters.
+It’s about taking the user seriously and trying to use the digital tools and technology to give the reader something at least as good as the classic experience of well-crafted print.

 As outlined in this article Some perspectives on editorial design I see three key areas of editorial design that needs to be considered for any digital publishing project: Editorial Identity, Reader experience, Monetization.

 Also, take look at a new project I’m working on, creating tools for great editorial design.
 It’s called Periodical.